Dr. Thomas Swan has a PhD in psychology from the University of Otago. He has researched several psychological traits and disorders.

 This position is bolstered by the work of Richard Green, who followed the development of 78 male children, 44 of whom were identified as exhibiting feminine behaviors.
 Two-thirds of these boys became gay, as opposed to only one of the non-feminine boys.

 Can Homosexuality Be Naturally Selected?

-However, most Westerners do not live in familial units, and this has led to an absence of evidence for kin selection (see Jim McKnight's book).
-It may be that homosexuality was naturally selected in the West due to kin selection, but it is no longer relevant to the way Westerners live their lives.
-If this is true, then homosexuality should be in decline, although this could be offset by increased rates of homosexuals becoming parents through sperm donors or surrogate mothers.
+Although Westerners no longer live in large familial units (e.g., with uncles and aunties present), it may be that kin selection occurred before this societal change took place.
+If this is true, then the gay orientation should be in decline, although this could be offset by increased rates of gay people becoming parents through sperm donors or surrogate mothers.

 A second possibility is polymorphism theory, which argues that a moderate amount of "gay" genetic traits (e.g., less aggressive, more empathic and committal, etc.) can actually make males more attractive to the opposite sex than highly-heterosexual "alpha" males.